Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: [ /M] information in the Gaia XP Spectra

 We present Acc, $P_{\rm high-\alpha}$ and $P_{\rm low-\alpha}$ for each classifier in Table \ref{tab:class_metrics}.
 Classifying the $\alpha$-bimodality with our stellar label independent latent space yields a 16\% (14\%) improvement in accuracy relative to the [M/H] (labels) classifier.
 The latent classifier achieves 18\% (14\%) improvement in high-$\alpha$ (low-$\alpha$) predictive value relative to the [M/H] classifier.
 Interestingly, the labels classifier achieves comparable low-$\alpha$ predictive value to the latent classifier.
 However, this is at the expense of a far worse high-$\alpha$ predictive value: the latent classifier achieves a 43\% improvement relative to the labels classifier.
 This is a somewhat counter-intuitive result: including $T_{\rm eff}$ and $\log g$ produces worse high-$\alpha$ classification than [M/H] alone.
 This is additional evidence that our latent space is learning genuine $\alpha$-information, since the inclusion of stellar labels beyond [M/H] decreases high-$\alpha$ classification performance as opposed to improving high-$\alpha$ classification performance.
 Finally, the inclusion of 2MASS $J-H$ and $J-K$ colours does not yield any significant classification performance, which indicates that our latent classifier is not relying on different extinction trends between $\alpha$-sequences.

-In summary, the striking $\alpha$-bimodality tracks in our latent space, in combination with the significant improvement in $\alpha$-bimodality classification with our latent classifier relative to the [M/H], label and label + extinction classifiers, is stellar label independent evidence that the \emph{Gaia} XP spectra can and should be used to estimate [$\alpha$/M] with $T_{\rm eff} < 5000$ K.
+In summary, the striking $\alpha$-bimodality tracks in our latent space, in combination with the significant improvement in $\alpha$-bimodality classification with our latent classifier relative to the [M/H], label and label + extinction classifiers, is stellar label independent evidence that the \emph{Gaia} XP spectra can and should be used to estimate [$\alpha$/M] with $T_{\rm eff} < 5000$ K. We speculate that it may be possible to estimate [$\alpha$/M] above this temperature threshold if a training sample with hotter stars than APOGEE were used.